fe-data/fe-docs/docs/advanced/performance.rst

 Another option is to run WordPress only as a REST‑API server, without using it for any front‑end rendering.
 For example, you can use `Cloudflare Pages <https://pages.cloudflare.com/>`_ as the front-end web server and call the `ordering API <api-ordering.html>`_ on the back-end to order etickets.
 Enable :guilabel:`Use ordering API` in the `Miscellaneous-settings <../getting-started/settings.html#miscellaneous-settings>`_ for this scenario.
-Then fill in the :guilabel:`Cache time orderscreen` and :guilabel:`Ordering shortcodes` fields.
+Then fill in the :guilabel:`Cache time orderscreen` and use the `Shortcode tool <../usage/tools.html#shortcodes>`_ to define the token and shortcodes used bij the ordering API.